Share

 2M TOTAL PEACEKEEPERS

-In the last 76 years, more than two million men and women from 125 countries have served in 71 peacekeeping missions worldwide.
+In the history of peacekeeping, more than two million men and women from 125 countries have served in 71 peacekeeping missions worldwide.

 The Value of UN Peacekeeping

-While the U.S. itself provides very few troops to these missions (just several dozen personnel in total), its seat on the Security Council ensures that it plays a decisive role in each and every task, including the scope and duration of an operation.
+While the U.S. itself provides very few troops to these missions, our seat on the Security Council ensures we play a decisive role in every decision regarding peacekeeping missions and mandates.

 Explore a few of the benefits of peacekeeping.